adoroszlai/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

     :::

 3. Submit a pull request to add the updated `proto.lock` changes to Ozone's master branch.
 This commit will be the parent of your release branch.
+4. Send an announcement to the dev mailing list that developers should start using the next minor version as fix version for any future commit in `master`.

 ### Update the Ozone Version on the Master Branch